ryancyq/ryancyq.github.io/_posts/2024-09-08-ruby-code-coverage-for-cross-platform-compatibility.md

 However, for the case of a Ruby library or standalone application, it would be slightly different.

 In this post, I will discuss my experience in maintaining a Ruby library for different Ruby versions, gem dependencies, and OS versions.
+The example described below can also be found at [https://github.com/ryancyq/ruby-code-coverage](https://github.com/ryancyq/ruby-code-coverage)

 ### Requirements